GLAD

 m_step_max_iterint

-Maximum number of iterations of conjugate gradient method in M-step.
+The maximum number of iterations of the conjugate gradient method in the M-step.

 m_step_tolfloat

-Tol parameter of conjugate gradient method in M-step.
+The tolerance stopping criterion of the conjugate gradient method in the M-step.

 labels_Optional[Series]

-Tasks' labels.
-A pandas.Series indexed by task such that labels.loc[task] is the tasks's most likely true label.
+The task labels.
+The pandas.Series data is indexed by task so that labels.loc[task] is the most likely true label of tasks.

 probas_Optional[DataFrame]

-Tasks' label probability distributions.
-A pandas.DataFrame indexed by task such that result.loc[task, label] is the probability of task's true label to be equal to label.
-Each probability is between 0 and 1, all task's probabilities should sum up to 1
+The probability distributions of task labels.
+The pandas.DataFrame data is indexed by task so that result.loc[task, label] is the probability that the task true label is equal to label.
+Each probability is in the range from 0 to 1, all task probabilities must sum up to 1.

 alphas_Series

-workers' alpha parameters.
-A pandas.Series indexed by worker that contains estimated alpha parameters.
+The alpha parameters of workers' abilities.
+The pandas.Series data is indexed by worker that contains the estimated alpha parameters.

 betas_Series

-Tasks' beta parameters.
-A pandas.Series indexed by task that contains estimated beta parameters.
+The beta parameters of task difficulty.
+The pandas.Series data is indexed by task that contains the estimated beta parameters.

 Examples: